-Non-executive, independent member of the Board of Directors since 2013, member of the Audit Committee since 2017.
+Nonexecutive, independent member of the Board of Directors since 2013, member of the Audit Committee since 2017.

-Member of the Bank Council of the Swiss National Bank, Zurich, Switzerland; member of the Board of Directors of HUBER+SUHNER AG, Herisau, Switzerland, and member of the Suva Council, Lucerne, Switzerland; Chairperson of the Swiss Institute for International Economics and Applied Economic Research, St. Gallen, Switzerland; Vice President of the Foundation Board of Gebert Rüf Foundation, Basel, Switzerland.
+Member of the Bank Council of the Swiss National Bank, Zurich, Switzerland; member of the Board of Directors of HUBER+SUHNER AG, Herisau, Switzerland, and Vice President of the Foundation Board of the Gebert Rüf Foundation, Basel, Switzerland.
+In 2019, she resigned from her post as a member of the Board of Directors of Suva, Lucerne, Switzerland.